Wednesday, July 26, 2023

 Entering the secret room marked with the letter "Z" at the CIA at 10:00 a.m., Bob Dole was in high spirits.

-In attendance, as always at these meetings, were Deputy Chairman of the Joint Chiefs of Staff Jones (representing the Department of Defense), Deputy Secretary of State Seaburn [씨번], Deputy Director of the FBI Dipper [디퍼], and Senior Fellow Hoker [호케르] of the Kennedy Foundation, which was funding their group.
+In attendance, as always at these meetings, were Deputy Chairman of the Joint Chiefs of Staff Jones (representing the Department of Defense), Deputy Secretary of State Seaburn [씨번], Deputy Director of the FBI Dipper [디퍼], and Senior Fellow Hoker [호케르] of the Carnegie Endowment, which was funding their group.
 None of them had ever seen Dole so exuberant, except for the first few days after their fraktsiya had been formed three years ago.

 But Bob Dole, an extraordinary actor, managed to contain his elation.
 However much he had longed to see those computer calculations, he did not want to show his feelings in front of these people, who would occupy important positions in his future administration.
 By doing so, he would have been essentially admitting that he had been in a tight spot until now.